"Lorem ipsum dolor sit amet, consectetur adipisicing elit..."

 If you have an Unconditional Order we will need a copy of the:

-• Filed court order (This must be filed at Court of Queen’s Bench of Alberta)
+• Filed court order (This must be filed at Court of King's Bench of Alberta)

-• Filed Affidavit of Service noting that the filed order was served on the tenant(s) (This must be filed at Court of Queen’s Bench of Alberta)
+• Filed Affidavit of Service noting that the filed order was served on the tenant(s) (This must be filed at Court of King's Bench of Alberta)

 As Alberta's largest Civil Enforcement Agency we are proud to have the best bailiff coverage in Alberta and the best trained bailiffs across the province.
 A Consolidated bailiff will proceed with enforcement of your order by evicting the tenant(s), obtaining vacant possession of the premises and overseeing the lock change.